 Memory and Movement Disorders Clinic

 At the Physical Therapy Falls Clinic, fellows work with physical therapists specializing in gait assessment and fall prevention.
 Fellows will learn a variety of skills, including formal gait and balance evaluation, gait training, prescription of walking-assist devices and application of specific rehabilitative programs, including aquatic therapy.
+Fellows also have the opportunity to work with occupational therapists to observe driving assessments.

-Metabolic Bone Disease Clinic In The Duke Clinics
+Metabolic Bone Disease Clinic

 At Duke’s Metabolic Bone Disease Clinic, fellows provide specialty care and consultation to patients with metabolic bone diseases, including osteoporosis, Paget’s disease of bone, vitamin D deficiency, hyperparathyroidism and other disorders.
+Fellows will also learn to correctly interpret DEXA scans.
+Fellows see and present all patients to clinic attending, Kenneth W. Lyles, MD.

 Fellows work with Geropsychiatry faculty and fellows in a variety of settings, including an outpatient consultation clinic at the Durham VAMC where they care for patients with dementia, depression, anxiety disorders and a variety of behavior and thought problems.
 In addition, fellows round on inpatient long-term care and acute care services with geropsychiatry faculty seeing patients with a variety of problems, including delirium.